SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 but to adapt them to the modeling of constraints.
 Part of this is also to analyze which measurable pros and cons arise certain restrictions are either expressed as logical axioms in the data model or elsewhere.
+One use case in my PhD are privacy regulations.
+To check compliance with privacy regulations on the one hand the data model needs to provide relevant information and on the other hand constraints are possibly needed.

 # My research - part 2: user-friendly visualizations